iQIYI Inc. (IQ) Shares Decline Despite Market Challenges

-The stock price of iQIYI Inc. (NASDAQ: IQ) has plunged by -0.44 when compared to previous closing price of 6.89, but the company has seen a 2.24% gain in its stock price over the last five trading sessions.
+iQIYI Inc. (NASDAQ: IQ) has seen a decline in its stock price by -1.42 in relation to its previous close of 7.06.
+However, the company has experienced a 5.94% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in iQIYI Inc. (NASDAQ: IQ) Right Now?